Main Menu

 Group leader: Dr Christian Zierhut

-Dr Christian Zierhut's team study how chromosomal aberrations that frequently occur in cancer promote intracellular immune responses, and how these control cell fate decisions.
+Dr Christian Zierhut's group study how chromosomal aberrations that frequently occur in cancer promote intracellular immune responses, and how these control cell fate decisions.

 Post-translational Modifications and Cell Proliferation